gatk-workflows/gatk4-germline-snps-indels/README.md

 - One GVCF file and its index

 ### joint-discovery-gatk :
+The second WDL implements the joint discovery and VQSR filtering portion of the GATK Best Practices (June 2016) for germline SNP and Indel discovery in human whole-genome sequencing (WGS) and exome sequencing data.

 #### Requirements/expectations
 - One or more GVCFs produced by HaplotypeCaller in GVCF mode
 - Bare minimum 1 WGS sample or 30 Exome samples.
 Gene panels are not supported.